apache/flink/docs/ops/security-ssl.md

   - Control messages: RPC between JobManager / TaskManager / Dispatcher / ResourceManager
   - The data plane: The connections between TaskManagers to exchange data during shuffles, broadcasts, redistribution, etc.
   - The Blob Service (distribution of libraries and other artifacts).
+  - The Queryable State endpoints.

 All internal connections are SSL authenticated and encrypted.
 The connections use **mutual authentication**, meaning both server and client side of each connection need to present the certificate to each other.
 The certificate acts effectively as a shared